yatharth01/encrypted_Messages/README.md

 # encrypted_Messages
-A python program that encrypts and decrypts messages using CAESER cryptography technique.
+A python Application that encrypts and decrypts messages using CAESER cryptography technique and finds meaningful word using english dictionary.

+>>Uses tkinter module for the GUI.

 >>Encrypts the message according to the desired shifting key given by user.